BramDeCneudt/kata-kotlin/README.md

 source: [wiki](https://en.wikipedia.org/wiki/Characterization_test)

+### TODO items
+There are // TODO items that I would normally discuss with a functional analyst before merging.
+But because of the nature of this exercise I opted to add them as a todo.
+These are improvements on the current code or behavior of the existing code that I found strange.

 ### Legendary Item logic

 Added a ```possibleFixLegendaryItem``` method to the LegendaryStrategy to have a control method whenever the quality of the legendary changed.